Real life

 Real life is a phrase used originally in literature to distinguish between the real world and fictional, virtual or idealized worlds, and in acting to distinguish between actors and the characters they portray.
-It has become a popular term on the Internet to describe events, people, activities, and interactions occurring offline; or otherwise not primarily through the medium of the Internet.
+It may also be called reality.
+It has become a common term on the internet to describe events, people, activities, and interactions occurring offline, or otherwise not primarily through the medium of the internet.
 It is also used as a metaphor to distinguish life in a vocational setting as opposed to an academic one, or adulthood and the adult world as opposed to childhood or adolescence.

 As distinct from fiction

-When used to distinguish from fictional worlds or universes against the consensus reality of the reader, the term has a long history:
+When used to distinguish fictional worlds or universes from the consensus reality of the reader, the term has a long history:

 Authors, as a rule, attempt to select and portray types rarely met with in their entirety, but these types are nevertheless more real than real life itself.